Pétion-Ville: 2010 earthquake

 Electricity was restored to some sectors at the beginning of February and to most of the rest of the city later.

 2021 assassination of Jovenel Moïse

 On 7 July 2021, then-President of Haiti Jovenel Moïse was assassinated by a group of 28 gunmen while sleeping in his private residence located in Pétion-Ville.

 Facilities

 The Club de Pétion-Ville country club was built in the 1930s and has Haiti's only golf course, a nine-hole course.
-It also contains tennis courts and swimming pools.
-The "Club de Pétion-Ville" is not in the suburb of Pétion-Ville but is located in the northwest of the foothills.
+It also contains tennis courts and a swimming pool.
+The Club de Pétion-Ville is not in the suburb of Pétion-Ville, but is actually in Bourdon.

-The "El Rancho" hotel is in Pétion-Ville.
+The El Rancho Hotel & Casino is in Pétion-Ville.
 It was built from the private estate of Albert Silvera, a sports and luxury car collector who was one of the pioneers of Haiti's hotel industry.

+In the neighborhood of Juvenat, the Hotel Karibe is a 174-room hotel with a spa, restaurant and conference center.
+In 2014, it hosted the Miss Haiti pageant.

+Cabane Choucoune is a cabaret and thatch-roofed club.
+It was built on 1940 by Max Ewald.
+It is known as one of the best méringue dance clubs.
+It has featured Haitian artists such as Nemours Jean-Baptiste as well as international entertainers.

 Education

 Union School Haiti is in Pétion-Ville.